suhaspete/NITK_HACKATHON/README.md

 🎯 Features
 Emotion Detection: Uses advanced facial emotion recognition to analyze the candidate's emotional state during responses.
-Generative AI for Interview Questions: Leverages Google's Gemini API to generate tailored and professional interview questions based on the job title.
+Generative AI for Interview Questions: Leverages plotach API to generate tailored and professional interview questions based on the job title.
-Speech-to-Text: Converts the candidate's verbal responses into text using Google Speech Recognition.
+Speech-to-Text: Converts the candidate's verbal responses into text using Speech Recognition.
 Answer Evaluation: Uses Generative AI to assess the quality of the candidate's responses and provide constructive feedback.
 Real-Time Emotion Tracking: Displays a live video feed with emotion statistics, highlighting dominant emotions during each question.
 Interactive User Interface: Streamlit-powered frontend for seamless interaction.